What is a liver transplant?

 for different medicines.

 New anti-rejection medicines are always being made and approved.
-Your provider will
+Your healthcare provider

-create a medicine treatment plan that is right for you.
-In most cases you will take
+will create a medicine treatment plan that is right for you.
+In most cases you will

-a few anti-rejection medicines at first.
-The doses may change often, depending on
+take a few anti-rejection medicines at first.
+The doses may change often, depending

-Because anti-rejection medicines affect the immune system, people who have a transplant
+Anti-rejection medicines weaken the immune system.
+So people who have a transplant

 are at a higher risk for infections.
 Some of the infections you will be at greater